How Much Do They Shave Your Teeth For Veneers?

 Placing Veneers

-4. The porcelain veneer is light cured for approximately 60 seconds on all its surfaces to attach it to the underlying tooth structure.
+4. The veneer is then light-cured for approximately 60 seconds on all surfaces to bond it securely.

 Now that you know a little more about one of the most popular cosmetic dentistry procedures, what are you waiting for?

-Find out more about dental veneers by visiting our dental veneers homepage.
+Find out more by visiting our dental veneers homepage.